greybeard-code/TDAmer-api/README.md

 You can run the program after hours to test and make sure the order is working.
 After it runs, just delete the order at TD Ameritrade or in Think or Swim.

-Set up a cron or schedule job to run the script on Monday, Wednesday, & Fridays at 9:45am
+Set up a cron or schedule job to run the 0dte script on Monday, Wednesday, & Fridays at 9:45am and the 7dte script on Wednesdays at 3:30pm.
+Adjust your time if you're not in eastern time zone.
+The job need to change to the directory the script is in so it finds the authentication token.
 ```
 # TD Ameri-api BOT
 45 09 * * MON,WED,FRI cd /home/user/TDAmer-api/ && (python3 trade_0dte.py >> trade_0dte.log 2>&1)
+30 15 * * WED         cd /home/user/TDAmer-api/ && (python3 trade_7dte.py >> trade_7dte.log 2>&1)

 ```